-Annual Guitar Festival and Competition
+8th Annual Guitar Festival and Competition

-Seventh annual Guitar festival and youth COMPETITION
+EIGHTH annual Guitar festival and youth COMPETITION and Concert (VIRTUAL)

-He is currently the Program Director of Classical Guitar at Frost School of Music at the University of Miami.
+He has been featured in festivals including the International Festival of the Guitar in Havana, Cuba and The Festival Iberoamericano de Guitarra in Tenerife, Spain and has toured extensively throughout Europe, Asia, South America and the U.S. He is currently the Program Director of Classical Guitar at the Frost School of Music at the University of Miami.

 Competition Registration Information

-- Download the 2020 Competition Letter
+- Download the 2021 Competition Letter

-- Download the 2020 Competition Guidelines and Judging Procedures
+- Download the 2021 Competition Guidelines and Judging Procedures

 "We have really felt welcomed and enjoyed participating in the guitar festival for the past two years.
 It has also been a privilege to experience what you are doing for your community and the arts.
 Your love and dedication to both are evident.
 It was easy to see an atmosphere of mentoring, teaching, support, and caring by all the staff we encountered.
 It is not hard for us to imagine the impact on the community at large."